Cryptops hortensis (Donovan, 1810)

 Identification

-This is the smallest Cryptops in Britain, rarely reaching 30 mm.
-However, it is easily confused with immature specimens of the larger C.anomalans and C.parisi.
-C.hortensis can be readily distinguished from all known species of Cryptops by the presence of a deep groove on the underside of the prefemur.
-Examination of the tibial and tarsal saw teeth of the last legs (which comprise widely spaced teeth in C.hortensis) will also differentiate the species.
+Cryptops hortensis is the smallest of the three 'outdoor' Cryptops in Britain, typically around 20 mm in body length (only rarely reaching 30 mm).
+It is easily confused with immature specimens of the larger C. anomalans and C. parisi.
+However, C. hortensis can be readily distinguished from all known species of Cryptops by the presence of a deep groove on the underside of the prefemur (see image).
+Examination of the tibial and tarsal saw teeth of the last legs (which comprise widely spaced teeth in C.hortensis) will also differentiate this species.

 Distribution